janovehennig/memory-traces/README.md

 5. Enter your LUKSO Universal Profile ID in the provided input field
 6. Wait for initialization (up to 30 seconds) while network calls are made to acquire blockchain data
 7. Interact with the interface when prompted to activate Web Audio (browser requirement)
-8. Experience your unique memory trace
+8. Experience your unique memory traces

 ### Browser Compatibility

-Memory Trace relies heavily on the Web Audio API for audio synthesis and processing.
+Memory traces relies heavily on the Web Audio API for audio synthesis and processing.
 Browser support varies:

 - **Chrome/Edge**: Best performance and most reliable filter behavior
 - **Firefox**: Good overall support but may exhibit differences in filter resonance